andrew/ultimate-awesome/README.md

 - [awesome-free-mit](https://github.com/SuperSonicHub1/awesome-free-mit) - A collection of free stuff you can get at the Massachusetts Institute of Technology.
 - [Awesome-Cloud-Edge-AI](https://github.com/swagshaw/Awesome-Cloud-Edge-AI) - A curated list of research in System for Edge Intelligence and Computing(Edge MLSys), including Frameworks, Tools, Repository, etc. Paper notes are also provided.
 - [awesome-remote-research](https://github.com/whitingx/awesome-remote-research) - A collection of all things Remote Research.
 Inspired by 'awesome-*' repos.
 PRs welcome.
-- [awesome-landing-page](https://github.com/xiaomingx/awesome-landing-page) - A series of beautiful and practical landing page templates.
+- [awesome-cloudflare-applications](https://github.com/xiaomingx/awesome-cloudflare-applications) - ⛅️ 精选的 Cloudflare 工具、开源项目、指南、博客和其他资源列表。/ ⛅️ A curated list of Cloudflare tools, open source projects, guides, blogs and other resources.
 - [banano-awesome](https://github.com/zh/banano-awesome) - BANANO currency related resources - documents, sites, projects etc. .
 - [awesome-hokchew](https://github.com/ztl8702/awesome-hokchew) - A curated list of resources about the Hokchew / Foochow language. 閩東語福州話的資源整合列表。.
 - [Awesome-Modular-Blockchain](https://github.com/0xyicheng/Awesome-Modular-Blockchain) - 📃   List of articles and materials about Modular Blockchain.